mwilliamson/spur.py/README.md

 ## Process interface

 Returned by calls to `shell.spawn`.
+Has the following attributes:

+* `pid` -- the process ID of the process.
+Only available if `store_pid` was set to `True`.

 Has the following methods:

 * `is_running()` -- return `True` if the process is still running, `False` otherwise.